 - Once they sprout, remove the plastic and let them grow.

 - Once grown, taking regular cuttings will encourage plenty of new leaf growth.

 You can grow your herbs in a dedicated herb garden, or distribute them amongst your flower beds if you’re short on space.
 They’ll provide a beautiful scent during the summer and are perfect for filling up empty space.
 Plant any seeds for annual and biennial herbs between March and August, and for a continuous supply keep resowing regularly throughout the summer.
 These can be seeded straight into the soil, but for the more delicate perennials, keep the seeds and sprouts under cover until they are large enough to be planted outside.

 Be watchful of herbs like mint, which tend to dominate the soil.
-They will need keeping under control so that they don’t kill off your other herbs and plants.
+They will need to be kept under control so that they don’t kill off your other herbs and plants.

 This is a great space-saving option and is ideal for those who don’t have flower beds or who simply want their herbs near their back door.
 Make sure you choose deep pots that have plenty of drainage to prevent water